 First, remember that equity exists only on paper.
 It only becomes real upon sale.
 So?
 Don’t sell during a real estate market correction!

-And you’re in a position to buy rental properties at a discount, while everyone else is panicking about real estate.
+Instead, you’re in a position to buy rental properties at a discount, while everyone else is panicking about real estate.

 What have your experiences been, with real estate market corrections?

 Very comprehensive article, thanks.
 This is something I’ve been worried about for the last six months or so, truth be told.
 Glad to see I’m not the only one thinking about it, and that it’s not the “end of the world” that I had started thinking of it as.

 You’re definitely not the only one thinking about housing corrections David!
 But the more you understand housing cycles the less scary the thought of a housing correction is.

 Thank you Brian for your great article.
 I have positioned myself well.
 My last home I purchased for my future retirement.
 It has a suite which I did not rent, I enjoy.
 The rent from the main house pays 3/4 of the mortgage.
 I borrowed $16000 from my mother and $10,000 from my pension.
 I will have both paid off by January.
 I am thinking of taking a cash-out refinance on another home that I have no mortgage on, for three reasons: 1.
 Have money in the bank to enjoy.
 2. Rates are so low that $200,000 mortgage will only cost me a little over $900 a month.
 I will still cashflow on this home by $1000 a month.
 3. I would have a down payment for my next adventure.
 Should I cash out refinance on this home I have no mortgage on?